 The higher number, the better.
 TruMotion 100 and 120 are assigned to entry-level TVs, as in such TVs is used matrix with a 60 Hz refresh rate.
 So TruMotion boosts screen refresh rate x2, up to 100/120 MHz.

 TruMotion 200 and 240 are assigned to TVs with improved screens that support 120 frames per second.
 In general, the higher frequency – the better.
 But to be honest, you would still get 60 MHz picture quality, just because 90% of all videos are still made with 60 images per second.
 No matter the frame rate of your screen – if the video was made with 60 images a second, you would get them and nothing more.

 That depends on what you like.
 My colleague, when I was consulting him about this article said:

 – If you want to enjoy the maximum clearness and vividness of the picture, then you should turn it on.
 The difference is visible while watching sports, movies, and TV shows which contain a lot of dynamic scenes.

 Actually, I can’t agree with him.
 If you like Soap Opera looking image – you need to keep TruMotion on, if no – then turn it off.
 Just test different ways and find your best.

 Can LG TruMotion be turned off?

 How to disable this option?
 Simple!
 You can find this option under Picture Menu > Picture Mode Settings > Picture Options.
 If you didn’t find TruMotion, then it’s best to ask your TV’s manual, which you can also find online.
 By the way, some older TVs might not even have an option to turn it off.
-In this case, the only way to disable it is to replace it with a newer TV.
+In this case, the only way to disable it is to replace your TV with a newer one.

 Also, check out our article about How To Fix LG Magic Remote Not Working